encode/httpx/docs/advanced.md

 }
 ```

-More specifically, this tuple must have between 2 and 3 elements:
+More specifically, if a tuple is used as a value, it must have between 2 and 3 elements:

 - The first element is an optional file name which can be set to `None`.
 - The second element may be a file-like object or a string which will be automatically